-Official guidelines: the Robin Becker Chapbook Series seeks original, unpublished poetry manuscripts in English by LGBTQ+ writers.
+Official guidelines: Since 2008, the Robin Becker Chapbook Series has sought original, unpublished poetry manuscripts in English by LGBTQ+ writers.
 All styles welcome.
 We are especially interested in reading poets from marginalized communities.

-- Two manuscripts, one by a writer with, and one by a writer without, previous book or chapbook publication, are sought for publication in the Robin Becker Chapbook Series in a limited edition of 100 copies.
+- Two manuscripts, one by a writer with, and one by a writer without, previous book or chapbook publication, will be selected for publication in the Robin Becker Chapbook Series, each in a limited edition of 100 copies.

 - Please do not double-dip: If your manuscript is currently under consideration for another of our series, please do not send the same work for this series.

 - Multiple submissions are welcome as long as they are not already under consideration for another of our series.

 - Authors will receive updates throughout the process: once finalists have been selected, they will be notified by email, and all other entrants will be individually notified via email.